Aldaviva/RaspberryPiDotnetRepository/Readme.md

 There are also three types of version specification suffixes to choose from, which control the versions that the package should install and allow upgrades to.
 - [`latest`](#latest-version) installs the LTS or STS release with the greatest version number
 - [`latest-lts`](#latest-lts-version) installs the LTS release with the greatest version number
-- [Specific minor versions](#specific-minor-version) install and stick with one release permanently, like 8.0.*, only installing patch updates like 8.0.8
+- [Specific minor versions](#specific-minor-version) install and stick with one release permanently, like 8.0.*, only installing patch updates like 8.0.1

 > [!NOTE]
-> [*Long-Term Support (LTS)*](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core#cadence) versions like 8.0 are released each November of odd-numbered years like 2023, have even major version numbers, and come with 3 years of support. *Standard Term Support (STS)* versions like 7.0 are released each November of even-numbered years like 2022, with odd version numbers and 1.5 years of support.
+> [*Long-Term Support (LTS)*](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core#cadence) versions like 8.0 are released each November of odd-numbered years like 2023, have even major version numbers, and come with 3 years of support.<br>
+> *Standard Term Support (STS)* versions like 7.0 are released each November of even-numbered years like 2022, with odd version numbers and 1.5 years of support.

 Then, once you know which package you want, you can install it with `apt install <packagename>`, for example, **`sudo apt install dotnet-runtime-latest`**.

 > [!TIP]
 > Multiple .NET packages can be safely installed at the same time, even from different versions.
 For example, you can have both .NET 6 Runtime and .NET 8 Runtime installed side-by-side without causing a conflict.
 At run time, the .NET host framework resolver will choose the correct .NET runtime with which to launch each app based on Roll Forward settings and the app's target framework.

+> [!TIP]
+> If you find that a .NET application does not run after a major version upgrade, you can choose a different [Roll Forward](https://learn.microsoft.com/en-us/dotnet/core/versions/selection#framework-dependent-apps-roll-forward) behavior.
+For example, you can set the `DOTNET_ROLL_FORWARD` environment variable to `LatestMajor`.

 #### Latest version
 This will install the latest .NET version, regardless of whether it is an LTS or STS release.
 It will upgrade to greater major and minor versions, including new STS versions.
 It will never install previews or release candidates.